hhsaez/emacs.d/README.md

 # ORG-ROAM
 My Emacs configuration will attempt to use org-roam.
 Check out the [Intallation Guide](https://www.orgroam.com/manual.html#Installation) to understand how to setup all requirements in the different platforms.

+## Windows
+On Windows, it is better to leave the default directory for .org-roam (`~/.org-roam`) as is, and use a symlink to point it to the expected directory